chhuang-one/sqxclib/README.md

 	sq_storage_migrate(storage, schema_v1);
 	sq_storage_migrate(storage, schema_v2);

-	// This will update and sort schema in SqStorage::schema
+	// To notify database instance that migration is completed, pass NULL to the last parameter.
-	// and synchronize schema to database (mainly for SQLite). sq_storage_migrate(storage, NULL);
+	// This will update and sort schema in SqStorage and synchronize schema to database (mainly for SQLite). sq_storage_migrate(storage, NULL);

 	// free unused 'schema_v1' and 'schema_v2'